Understanding where your power comes from helps you make smarter, more sustainable choices for your household.

 Is renewable electricity reliable?

-Can I get renewable electricity if I rent my home?
+Can I get renewable electricity if I rent my apartment or home?

 Why is green energy sometimes more expensive?